How to Resolve IRS Debt Without Bankruptcy

 Introduction: There’s a Better Way Than Bankruptcy

 If you’re overwhelmed by IRS debt, bankruptcy might seem like the only way out.
-But in many cases, you can resolve IRS tax debt without filing for bankruptcy — and avoid the long-term consequences that come with it.
+But in many cases, you can get IRS debt relief without filing for bankruptcy — and avoid the long-term consequences that come with it.

 Bankruptcy should be the last resort — not the first plan.